Julian Chagrin

-Julian Chagrin (born 22 February 1940) is a British-Israeli comedy actor.
-He is the husband of actress and comedian Rolanda Chagrin.
+Julian Chagrin; (born 22 February 1940), also credited as Julian Joy-Chagrin, is a British-Israeli retired comedy actor.

 Biography

-Chagrin was born in London.
+Chagrin was born on 22 February 1940 in London.
 His father was the composer and conductor Francis Chagrin, who was born to Jewish parents in Bucharest, Romania, while his mother was Irish.
+He attended St Marylebone Grammar School and subsequently the London Academy of Music and Dramatic Art.

+At the age of 17, Chagrin performed as a straight man to comedian Vic Oliver with whom he toured in England, Ireland and South Africa.
+In the late 1950s, he moved to Paris where he went on to study pantomime with Jacques Lecoq.
+After returning to the UK, he performed in mime comedy Chaganog.